burger

 • v=spf1 include:the-other-domain.xyz ~all

-... the final SPF to be inserted in your DNS zone must be in the form:
+...the final SPF to be inserted into your DNS zone should be in the form:

 v=spf1 include:spf.infomaniak.ch include:the-second-domain.xyz include:the-other-domain.xyz -all